SciRuby/daru/README.md

 Development of daru was started to address the fragmentation of Dataframe-like classes which were created in many ruby gems as per their own needs. daru offers a uniform interface for all sorts of data analysis and manipulation operations and aims to be compatible with all ruby gems involved in any way with data.

-daru is heavily inspired by `Statsample::Dataset`, `Nyaplot::DataFrame` and the super-awesome pandas, a very mature solution in Python.
+daru is heavily inspired by `Statsample::Dataset` and pandas, a very mature solution in Python.

-daru works with CRuby (1.9.3+) and JRuby and in a few weeks will be completely compatible with NMatrix and MDArray for fast data manipulation using C or Java structures.
+daru works with CRuby (1.9.3+) and JRuby.

 ## Features